Tigertailz: Formation and early years

-Tigertailz (originally Stagefright) formed in 1983 when guitarist Jay Pepper joined bassist Pepsi Tate and drummer Ian Welch, responding to their advert in Cardiff record store Spillers Records.
+Tigertailz (originally Stagefright) formed in 1984 when guitarist Jay Pepper joined bassist Pepsi Tate and drummer Ian Welch, responding to their advert in Cardiff record store Spillers Records.
 Adding guitarist Phil Harling and singer Jim Dovey, the band amassed a local following.
-Steevi Jaimz replaced Dovey, and Ace Finchum replaced Welch to complete the lineup for the band's debut album.
+Former Treason and Crash KO members vocalist Steevi Jaimz (Steve Denham) replaced Dovey, and drummer Ace Finchum (Stephen Wayne Finchum) replaced Welch to complete the line-up for the band's debut album.

 Commercial success (1987-1995)

-Part of the nascent glam metal scene in the late 1980s, Tigertailz issued their debut album, Young And Crazy, in 1987 with Jaimz, Pepper, Tate, and Finchum.
+Part of the nascent glam metal scene in the late 1980s, Tigertailz issued their debut album, Young and Crazy, in 1987 with Jaimz, Pepper, Tate, and Finchum.
 The album included their first single, "Livin' Without You".

 There was conflict among band members as Tigertailz toured, so the band recruited Kim Hooker to replace Jaimz for follow-up album Bezerk, released in 1990 on Music For Nations.

 Prior to the release of Bezerk, the band re-recorded "Livin' Without You" with Hooker as vocalist, releasing it as a single.
 Bezerk saw the band break through as a headline act, and delivered three singles, "Love Bomb Baby", "Noise Level Critical" and "Heaven".
 The album peaked at number 36 on the UK Albums Chart.

 Tigertailz released Banzai!, a collection of B-sides and re-recorded tracks, in 1991 in Japan.
-They also issued Wazbones in 1995, by which time the lineup had fragmented.
+They also issued Wazbones in 1995, by which time the line-up had fragmented.
 Cy Danahar replaced Pepper on lead guitar, and Andy Skinner replaced Finchum on drums.
 The band toured, but was unable to secure a record label deal to sustain the band.